AndroidTestBugReport/ReCDroid/README.md

 ```sh
    ./runCrash_newsblur.sh
 ```
-   The display on the emulator should be similar but not exactly the same as [`Replay the reproducing sequence video`](https://youtu.be/WVtp-Ld4WF0) video (it is for another bug report).
+   The display on the emulator should be similar but not exactly the same as [`Replay the reproducing sequence video`](https://youtu.be/WVtp-Ld4WF0) (it is for another bug report).
 After you observe the event sequence on the emulator, you can manually repeat it on the app.
 This event sequence can trigger a crash as described in the bug report.

 7. Close all of the terminals and emulator before you want to test another bug report.